iamakulov/awesome-webpack-perf/readme.md

 - [`uglifyjs-webpack-plugin`](https://www.npmjs.com/package/uglifyjs-webpack-plugin) – Uglify is an ES5 minifier
 - [`terser-webpack-plugin`](https://www.npmjs.com/package/terser-webpack-plugin) – Terser is a fork of Uglify that has support for ES2015+.
 Ships with webpack
 - [`babel-minify-webpack-plugin`](https://www.npmjs.com/package/babel-minify-webpack-plugin) – Babel Minify is a minifier built in the Babel pipeline.
 It supports all syntax Babel supports
 - [`closure-webpack-plugin`](https://www.npmjs.com/package/closure-webpack-plugin) – Closure Compiler is a minifier developed by Google.
-It has several advanced optimization that are unsafe for some apps but compress better
+It has several advanced optimizations that are unsafe for some apps but compress better

 ## CSS